MegaBitmap/UDPBD-for-XEBP/README.md

 10. Run `GUI.py` from the included `List Builder` folder, and select *USB* under *Drive Type*.
 11. Click the *Choose Directory* button under *XEBPLUS Location* and navigate to the root of your USB drive.
 The *Games Location* will automatically be set to the same folder.
+12. Click the *Create VMCs* checkbox if you wish to use virtual memory cards.
-12. Click *Build List* and wait for the process to complete.
+13. Click *Build List* and wait for the process to complete.
-13. Eject the USB drive and plug it into either of the front USB ports on the PlayStation 2.
+14. Eject the USB drive and plug it into either of the front USB ports on the PlayStation 2.
-14. Launch XEB+ on the PS2, and use *neutrino Launcher (USB)* to load games from the USB drive.
+15. Launch XEB+ on the PS2, and use *neutrino Launcher (USB)* to load games from the USB drive.

-Repeat steps 9-12 to add or remove games on the USB drive.
+Repeat steps 9-13 to add or remove games on the USB drive.

 ### Adding Artwork